-[Restriction] Up to twenty students for each class [Lecture Form(s)] Seminar [Language] Japanese and English [Instructor] Y. Nakayama and M. Nishi
+[Restriction] Up to 20 students for each class [Lecture Form(s)] Seminar [Language] Japanese and English

+【Instructor】Y. Nakayama and T. Mizuno

-【Course Description】 Students learn about the basics of technical writing in English, and learn about and practice the format, style, and mechanics of the scientific research article.
-Students will also develop skills needed to create and deliver an effective presentation in English.
+[Course Description] Students learn about the basics of technical writing in English, and learn about and practice the format, style, and mechanics of the scientific research article.
 We may restrict the class size to enhance learning.
-The course is shared by Master's and Doctoral Course students.
+The course is shared by Master 's and Doctoral Course students.

-[Grading] Students are required to submit an initial report and a mid-term report, and make a final presentation in English.
-Students failing to submit the mid-term report or to make a presentation will be given no credit.
+[Grading] Students are required to submit an initial report and a mid-term report.
+Students failing to submit the mid-term report will be given no credit.

-[Course Goals] Students develop basic communication skills needed to work for international organizations through practicing scientific English writing as well as presenting their research in English.
+[Course Goals] Students develop basic communication skills needed to work for international organizations through practicing scientific English writing.

 Theme Class number of times Description Course Outline and Students examine the aim and requirements of the course, and look at the key Introduction to 1 points for writing correctly, clearly, and concisely.
-Technical Writing (The class schedule may change without notice.)
-Basics of Technical 2 Students learn about the definition and basic rules for technical writing, and Writing look at common mistakes made by non-native writers of English.
-Japanese-to-English 2 Students learn about English grammar and practice revising their English Translation Practice ۷ writing.
-D 1 2 Students learn about paragraphs: the topic sentence and supporting sentences, Paragraphs and techniques for sequencing information in a paragraph.
-Format of Research 2 Students learn about the standard format of a research article: the title and Articles abstract Listening Practice 1 Students practice listening comprehension using videos presenting scientific Listening Fractice and technical information.
-Presentation Practice 3 Students learn and practice techniques for delivering an effective presentation, 1 resentation Fractice and experience asking and answering questions.
+(The class schedule may Technical Writing change without notice.)
+Di T 1 1 Students learn about the definition and basic rules for technical writing, and Basics of Technical 3 look at common mistakes made by non-native writers of English.
+Students also Writing learn about basic English grammar.
+Japanese-to-English 2 Students learn about English grammar and practice revising their English Translation Practice 3 writing.
+Paragraphs 2 Students learn about paragraphs: the topic sentence and supporting sentences, and techniques for sequencing information in a paragraph.
+Format of Research 3 Students learn about the standard format of a research article: the title, abstract, Articles 3 method, results, discussion, and conclusion.
+Listening Practice 1 Students practice listening comprehension using videos presenting scientific and technical information.
 Online Learning 2 Writing Paragraphs